openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 Troubleshooting
 ---------------

-If you cannot access the Nagios UI, follow these troubleshooting tips.
+If you cannot access the Nagios web UI, follow these troubleshooting tips.

 #.
-Check that the *LMA Collector* nodes are able to connect to the Nagios
+Check that the StackLight Collectors are able to connect to the Nagios
    VIP address on port *8001*.

 #.
 Check that the Nagios configuration is valid::